Translational Therapeutics Accelerator Pilot Award

 See a list of current and past Translational Therapeutics Accelerator Pilot Award recipients.

 - The Principal Investigator of the pre-proposal application must have a full-time Columbia University faculty appointment.

 - Applicants are encouraged to apply as teams which include at least one clinician and one basic scientist.

-- To be eligible for the full pilot award, at least one member of the applicant team (including students and post-docs) must have attended the Drug Development Boot Camp.
+- To be eligible for the full pilot award, at least one member of the applicant team (including students and post-docs) must have attended the Life Sciences Accelerator Boot Camp.

 Cite it, Submit it, Share it!

 If your research has benefited from one or more Irving Institute resources, please remember to: